himanshu0085/fincart_docs/Document/aznewrelic.md

 ### Current State

-* Azure SQL **metrics are visible in New Relic**
+* **Metrics** are visible in New Relic
-* Azure SQL **logs are stored and analyzed in Azure Log Analytics**
+* **Logs** are stored in Azure Log Analytics
-* New Relic is currently used primarily for **monitoring and alerting**
+* New Relic is currently used mainly for **monitoring and alerting**

-This setup **does not create additional log ingestion costs in New Relic**.
+This architecture does **not send full database logs to New Relic**.

 ---

 # 3. Requirement

-If there is a requirement to **view Azure SQL logs directly in New Relic**, then logs must be forwarded from Azure to New Relic through an integration pipeline.
+If logs must also be visible in **New Relic**, they must be forwarded from Azure to New Relic through an integration pipeline.

-This introduces additional infrastructure components and **potential costs on both the Azure and New Relic sides**.
+Multiple architectures can achieve this, each with **different Azure infrastructure costs and New Relic ingestion implications**.

 ---

-# 4. Possible Architectures
+# 4. Architecture Options

 ## Option 1 – Azure Event Hub → New Relic Logs